raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-When the **Main Panda** reaches the edge of the stage, program the next backdrop to appear.
+You now need to program the next backdrop to appear when the **Main Panda** reaches the edge of the stage.

 --- task ---